 Since 2004, Scottsdale Bible Church has had a relationship with two communities in Tanzania, Mairowa and Kondoa.
-We have partnered with a local Tanzanian ministry called Ereto East Africa Foundation to provide primary school education.
+We have built a school in each community where we provide primary, Christian education.
 We have also facilitated improved medical and dental health, participated in community development, provided leadership training for pastors and lay leaders, and demonstrated the love of Christ through these activities.

-Scottsdale Bible Church supports the operational costs of the Mairowa and Kondoa primary schools through a Sponsorship Program and provides construction funds through participation in fundraising events.
-We also encourage participation in short-term mission trips to Tanzania.
+SBC supports the operational costs of the Mairowa and Kondoa primary schools through a Sponsorship Program .
+We also encourage sponsors and others to go on short-term mission trips to Tanzania to learn about the project and meet their sponsored children.

 Each child needs a sponsor, and taking on this responsibility offers an opportunity to impact not only the life of a child, but their family and entire community.
 Your support helps meet your sponsored child’s basic nutrition and health care needs, and provides a quality biblical education that will prepare him or her for a transformed future.

-As a sponsor, you agree to give $35/month per child, pray for your child, and send a card or letter biannually with one of our teams.
+As a sponsor of one of our primary school students, you agree to give $40/month per child, pray for your child, and send a card or letter biannually with one of our teams.
+Once a child graduates from our primary school, the cost for secondary school is $75/month for private schools and $45/month for government schools.
+Once secondary school is completed, the cost for advanced schooling or vocational training varies based on the school and the course of study but is typically $600-$1500 annually.
+If a sponsor is not able to fully support a student but would like to continue sponsorship, we can find another sponsor to make up the difference.
 We encourage you to consider joining one of these short-term mission teams to visit your child and help serve the teachers and families.
 Download a letter template you may use.

-We are so thankful that currently all of our children have sponsors!
-New children are always being added to the program, so check back again later in the year to see the photos of children who need sponsors.
-To learn more or to be added to our waitlist for sponsoring a child, contact Michelle at 480.824.7246.
+New children are always being added to the program.
+To learn more or to be added to our waitlist for sponsoring a child, contact Bonnie at 480.824.7230.

 If you already sponsor a child, click the donate button to set up or make a regular payment.donate